laurosilvacom/notes-building-react-apps/README.md

 [`react-query`](https://github.com/tannerlinsley/react-query).
 It is a set of React hooks that allow you to query, cache, and mutate data on your server in a way that's flexible to support many use cases and optimizations but opinionated enough to provide a huge amount of value.
-And thanks to the power of hooks, we can build our own hooks on top of those provided to keep our component code really simple.

 Here are a few examples of how you can use react-query that are relevant for our
 exercise: